 I swear to god I’m actually a good employee!

-If you follow this to the letter, not only will you be able to blog on a time constraint but other great things will happen too.
+If you follow this to the letter, not only will you be able to blog on a time budget but other great things will happen too.
 Side effects include but are not limited too; increased time spent with your loved one or ones (side chick included), more time to pretend you are hard at work.
 Temporary increase in intellect, stamina with the added ability to cast spider webs, use the force, and who knows, you might even complete your magnum opus!

 Warning: If any of these conditions last for longer than four hours please consult a physician or do something else.